Mental Health Facilities Miller, SD

 Northeastern Mental Health Center Main Center - 73.4 miles from Miller, SD

 Northeastern Mental Health Center Main Center is a mental health facility in Aberdeen, SD, located at 14 South Main Street, Suite 1-e, 57401 zip code area.
-Northeastern Mental Health Center Main Center provides telemedicine/telehealth and outpatient treatment.
-Northeastern Mental Health Center Main Center provides group therapy, integrated dual diagnosis disorder treatment and couples/family therapy to young adults, seniors 65 or older and children / adolescents.
-Northeastern Mental Health Center Main Center also supports people with serious mental illness, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Additional services offered by Northeastern Mental Health Center Main Center consist of vocational rehabilitation services, assertive community treatment and psychosocial rehabilitation services.
+Northeastern Mental Health Center Main Center provides outpatient treatment and telemedicine/telehealth.
+Northeastern Mental Health Center Main Center provides couples/family therapy, trauma therapy and psychotropic medication to children / adolescents, young adults and adults.
+Northeastern Mental Health Center Main Center also supports children/adolescents with serious emotional disturbance, people with serious mental illness and people requiring dual diagnosis treatment.
+Additional services offered by Northeastern Mental Health Center Main Center consist of family psychoeducation, therapeutic foster care and intensive case management.

 Learn More